domRiddle/ASF/High-performance-setup.md

 Below tricks **involve serious memory and startup time increase** and should therefore be used with caution.

-.NET runtime allows you to **[tweak garbage collector](https://docs.microsoft.com/dotnet/core/run-time-config/garbage-collector)** in a lot of ways, effectively fine-tuning the GC process according to your needs.

 The recommended way of applying those settings is through `DOTNET_` environment properties.
 Of course, you could also use other methods, e.g. `runtimeconfig.json`, but some settings are impossible to be set this way, and on top of that ASF will replace your custom `runtimeconfig.json` with its own on the next update, therefore we recommend environment properties that you can set easily prior to launching the process.

-Refer to the documentation for all the properties that you can use, we'll mention the most important ones (in our opinion) below:

 ### [`gcServer`](https://docs.microsoft.com/dotnet/core/run-time-config/garbage-collector#flavors-of-garbage-collection)

 > Configures whether the application uses workstation garbage collection or server garbage collection.

+.NET runtime allows you to **[tweak garbage collector](https://docs.microsoft.com/dotnet/core/run-time-config/garbage-collector)** in a lot of ways, effectively fine-tuning the GC process according to your needs.

 You can read the exact specific of the server GC at **[fundamentals of garbage collection](https://docs.microsoft.com/dotnet/standard/garbage-collection/fundamentals)**.